icebert04/icebert04.github.io/_posts/2018-1-19-no-to-french-toast.md

 Try doing that for a change.
 No sex, No malice, just plain talking companion who can teach you a lot of quality stuff like learning the violin or maybe urban gardening... you'll never know what good will come out of it.

 For me, I have to pass on the French Toast!
 The girl from France is a good friend of mine.....
 Period!
 My wife knows her and my kids are all excited to see her again.
-And we all know that Michelle is excited to see us as well.
+And we all know that Michelle is enthusiastic to see us as well.

 à bientôt!